-Drowning occurs most often among small children and people who cannot swim.
+Weather conditions, water currents, and certain health conditions can endanger even the most experienced swimmers, but drowning occurs most often among small children and people who cannot swim.
 In fact, drowning is one of the leading causes of death among children ages one to four years old.
-But weather conditions, water currents and certain health conditions can make it dangerous even for the most experienced swimmers.

-It’s smart not to swim alone in case you need help and to recognize the signs of drowning in case someone around you is silently struggling.
+It’s smart not to swim alone in case you need help, and to know the signs of drowning in case someone around you is silently struggling.

 Recognize the signs

-Despite the dramatic images you may have seen on TV and in the movies, someone who is drowning is not likely to flail and call for help because they’re struggling to breathe and deleting their energy.
-The true signals of a swimmer in destress are actually much subtler than flailing arms.
+Despite the dramatic images you may have seen on TV and in the movies, the true signals of a swimmer in distress are actually much subtler than flailing arms.
 Here are some signs to be aware of in case you see someone drowning:

 - Bobbing or floating in place